UoB-COMSM0110/2024-group-19/README.md

 *Entered page of win after level2*

->Show congratulation page
+>Show congratulation page:
 >System displays high score onto the scoresheet
-> If they are exisiting players, higher scores placed above previous scores.
+> If they are existing players, higher scores placed above previous scores.
 > First time players places their score in the middle, ighlight the current game score using border
 >System shows: most recent 3 scores to show improvement or deprovement from previous games

 >System display back to original page showing the login

-### Design
+## Design

 750 words
 System Architecture